-Patient and carer support to cope emotionally with care and treatment the practice.
-Written information was available for carers to ensure they understood the various avenues of support available to them and a dedicated display board was kept up to date in the waiting area.
+Patient and carer support to cope emotionally with care and treatment ensure they understood the various avenues of support available to them and a dedicated display board was kept up to date in the waiting area.
+Staff had undertaken carers training.